Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Methods

 To define focus we first construct the relative-aggression distribution, $R(\Delta)$, which measures the level of aggression between individuals separated by $\Delta$ steps in relative rank.
 If we define $P_\Delta$ as the set of all pairs $\{i,j\}$ where $i$ is $\Delta$ ranks above $j$, then $R$ is defined as

-where $|P_\Delta|$ is the total number of pairs in the set. $R(\Delta)$ is the average amount of aggression directed $\Delta$ rank-steps away.
+where $|P_\Delta|$ is the total amount of aggression by the attackers in the set’s pairs. $R(\Delta)$ is the average amount of aggression directed $\Delta$ rank-steps away.
 When $\Delta$ is positive, $R(\Delta)$ measures the average aggression directed `down' the hierarchy, from a higher-ranked individual to a lower-ranked individual.

 In other words, $R(\Delta)$ is a measure of the fraction of events that are directed between individuals separated by $\Delta$ steps in relative rank, given the total aggression in the system that could have been directed $\Delta$ steps away.
 A plot of $R(\Delta)$ as a function of $\Delta$ tells us a great deal about the flows of aggression through the system.
-Fig.~\ref{aggdbns} provides an example; most aggression is directed ``down'' the hierarchy towards lower-ranked individuals (positive $\Delta$), although in Fig.~\ref{aggdbns}b and c, aggression is more widely distributed than Fig.~\ref{aggdbns}a, indicating that in these systems, more aggressive events are directed ``up'' the hierarchy (negative $\Delta$).

 Focus, $F$, is defined as how ``sharp'' this distribution is:

 where $\mathrm{Var}(R)$ is the $R(\Delta)$-weighted variance of $\Delta$,

 and $\bar{\Delta}$ is the $R(\Delta)$-weighted mean of $\Delta$,